wolf20xx/contest_on_the_rocks/README.md

-contest_on_the_rocks
+contest_on_the_rocks by Unity
 ====================

-unity sample on the rocks environments
+Unity sample project on the rocks environments

+* project based on proj introduced in http://japan.unity3d.com/developer/document/tutorial/my-first-unity/01.html